Cumulative Layout Shift

 Wondering what Cumulative Layout Shift means and what's the impact on your UX and SEO performance?
 Check our Core Web Vitals Hub!

 You’ll find out what CLS is, how you can test it, and what factors affect its score.
-You’ll discover how to fix a bad grade (Cumulative Layout Shift more than 0.1) and improve your WordPress performance.
+You’ll discover how to improve a bad grade (Cumulative Layout Shift more than 0.1) and improve your WordPress performance.
 Everything in plain English!

 What is Cumulative Layout Shift?